 The school is non-denominational and despite only being a day school there are a number of girls at the school with international backgrounds.

 How can I apply to Godolphin and Latymer?

-Girls are normally admitted to the school at age 11 or into the Sixth Form at 16+ , although there may be occasional vacancies in other years.
-Entry is on a competitive basis and whilst every applicant is interviewed, there are generally around 800 students applying for 120 places at 11+.
+Girls are normally admitted to the school at age 11 or into the Sixth Form at 16+ , although lucky enquirers may find an occasional vacancy in other years.
+Entry is on a competitive basis and whilst applicants are interviewed, there are generally around 800 students applying for 120 places at 11+.

 Godolphin and Latymer is part of the 11+ London Consortium, formerly known as the North London Girls’ Consortium.
 A group of 12 independent schools in London that manage their admissions process collectively.
 As parents tend to apply for places at the same schools, the consortium ensures that the process is consistent across the board.